ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 of just the node identified by the Normalized Path.
 Note that a Normalized Path represents the identity of a node _in a specific value_.

+Nodelists are canonically represented as JSON arrays of strings, where the strings are Normalized Paths.

 Normalized Paths provide a predictable format that simplifies testing and post-processing of nodelists, e.g., to remove duplicate nodes.
 A JSONPath implementation may output Normalized Paths instead of, or in addition to, the values identified by these paths.